kevinzhuang01/project_leaders_2025/_profiles/ajeetakhatiwada.md

   models with experimental data to come up with evaluated nuclear data for specific reaction channels and physics observables.
 Upon the successful completion of this work, the work will be published in peer reviewed journals.
+desired: "* Hard working * Friendly * Team player * Preference to someone with background in physics and/or math * Familiarity with coding (preference to Python) * Familiarity with/interest in Machine Learning algorithms"
+email: ajeeta@lanl.gov
 ---

 ## Additional Information